grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

     virtual void begin(size_t count);

     /**
      * Give the Memory Manager information on a given memory zone.
+     * @param name - the memory zone name
+     * @param type - the memory zone type (in MemType)
+     * @param size - the size in unit of the memory type of the memory zone
-    * @param size - the size in bytes of the memory zone
+     * @param size_bytes - the size in bytes of the memory zone
      * @param reads - the number of Read access to the zone used to compute one frame
-    * @param writes - the number of Write access to the zone used to compute one frame */ virtual void info(size_t size, size_t reads, size_t writes) {}
+     * @param writes - the number of Write access to the zone used to compute one frame */ virtual void info(const char* name, MemType type, size_t size, size_t size_bytes, size_t reads, size_t writes) {}

     /**
     * Inform the Memory Manager that all memory zones have been described,